Published Apr 26, 2024

 If your client supports OAuth, follow these steps: Authenticate an IMAP, POP or SMTP connection using OAuth

-If your client doesn’t support OAuth and you must use Basic Auth with Client Submission (SMTP AUTH), you will need to switch to one of the following alternatives before September 2025:
+If your client doesn’t support OAuth and you must use Basic Auth with Client Submission (SMTP AUTH), you will need to switch to one of the following alternatives following the timeline that will be announced in 2027 (previously April 2026):

-Regardless of the volume of email, if you must use Basic auth to send email with Exchange Online, then you must use one of the alternatives.
+Regardless of the volume of email, if you must use Basic auth to send email with Exchange Online, then you must use one of the alternatives or a 3P solution.

 We understand that this change requires some adjustments, but we believe that this is a necessary step to enhance the security and reliability of our email service and your data.